-IMP is collaborating with researchers in Europe to create a Patient Journey for people with mitochondrial myopathies.
+IMP is collaborating with researchers in Europe to create a Patient Journey for people with mitochondrial myopathies (muscle weakness).
 This journey aims to provide a guide for patients and clinicians to help them navigate the path from symptom to diagnosis and help reduce the time it takes to get the care a patient needs.
 It is hoped that this work will create a template for other types of mito in other healthcare systems around the world.

 Often GPs will view symptoms individually.
-However, as mito tends to cause multiple symptoms and affect multiple organs, it is important for doctors to be aware of all symptoms.
+However, as mito tends to cause multiple symptoms and can affect multiple organs, it is important for doctors to be aware of all symptoms.
 If you have symptoms associated with three or more organs and/or have any ‘red flag’ symptoms, it is important to talk to a GP about mito.
 (Red flag symptoms can include diabetes, seizures and ‘salt and pepper’ retinopathy.)
 The Mito Foundation in Australia has created a set of resources for people seeking a diagnosis and for GPs called ‘Maybe it’s Mito’.

 Often the next step is for the GP to make a referral to a specialist, such as a neurologist, paediatrician or metabolic specialist.